Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 - Both systems must have the Slingshot fabric configured with the desired topology for both blades
 - The SLS has the desired HSN configuration
 - The blade that is removed from the System A is installed in the empty slot left by the blade removed from System B and visa-versa.
-- Each blade must have the coolant drained and and filled to minimize cross-contamination of cooling systems.
+- Each blade must have the coolant drained and filled to minimize cross-contamination of cooling systems.
   - Review procedures in *HPE Cray EX Coolant Service Procedures H-6199*
   - Review the *HPE Cray EX Hand Pump User Guide H-6200*